jgbreault/MyTrails/README.md

-# TrailGenie

-Predicting the difficulty and rating of hiking trails using machine learning.
+Predicting the Difficulty and Enjoyment Rating of Hiking Trails

-Open trailGenie.ipynb for more info.
+Open TrailGenie.ipynb for more information.